Custom Logistics Software Development: Features, Advantages & Tech Stack

 Automatic truck-load planning

-Another problem is random loading order.
+Another problem is the random loading order.
 This is especially bad when your truck has a combined route and has to deliver goods to several destinations.
 No doubt it has happened that products that had to be unloaded first were packed somewhere behind other goods.
 As a result, the unloading process took longer than expected, and the truck fell behind schedule.
 In this situation, there is an increased risk of damaging goods.

 Solution:

-The problem of random truck loading can also be solved with the help of professional logistics software.
+The problem of random truck loading can also be solved with the help of professional transport and logistics software.
 The system is able to consider all the destinations in a single route and plan the loading by using a LIFO (last-in, first-out) approach.
 The items that will be unloaded first should be packed last, and vice versa, the items that will be delivered to the last point on the route are packed first.
 This approach minimizes the time required for unloading.
 Moreover, the risk of the goods being damaged is dramatically reduced.

 Automatic route planning